 Using a lotion or oil will help make massage easier.
+Massage around your dressing to avoid the dressing falling off.

 Massage of the arm

 Using the flat of your hand and with a constant pressure massage from the elbow to the armpit.
 After a few days you may be able to start to massage further into the armpit and across to the chest.
 This can be started a few days after your operation and continued each day.